A drive into deep left field by Castellanos: Apology

-As the top of the fifth inning of the second game was beginning, Brennaman was pulled off the broadcast by Fox Sports Ohio.
+As the fifth inning of the second game was beginning, Brennaman was pulled off the Fox Sports Ohio broadcast by the Reds.
 Before being replaced by Jim Day, Brennaman issued an apology on the air:

 3–0 ballgame with the Reds in front of the Royals as we go to the top half of the fifth inning, Castellanos to lead things off.
 Jim Day's gonna be taking us the rest of the way through this game as Holland takes over on the mound.
 Um, I made a comment earlier tonight that I guess went out over the air that I am deeply ashamed of.
 If I have hurt anyone out there, I can't tell you how much I say from the bottom of my heart, I'm so very, very sorry.
 I pride myself and think of myself as a man of faith—as there's a drive into deep left field by Castellanos, it will be a home run, and so that'll make it a 4–0 ballgame.
 I don't know if I'm gonna be putting on this headset again.
 I don't know if it's gonna be for the Reds, I don't know if it's gonna be for my bosses at Fox.
 I want to apologize for the people who sign my paycheck—for the Reds, for Fox Sports Ohio, for the people I work with, for anybody that I've offended here tonight.
 I can't begin to tell you how deeply sorry I am.
 That is not who I am.
 It never has been.
 And I'd like to think maybe I could have some people that could back that up.
 I am very, very sorry, and I beg for your forgiveness.
 Jim Day will take you the rest of the way home.

-During the apology, Reds outfielder Nick Castellanos hit a home run that landed next to a Planet Fitness billboard, ironically featuring the phrase "judgement-free zone".
+During the apology, Reds outfielder Nick Castellanos hit a home run that landed next to a Planet Fitness billboard ironically featuring the phrase "judgement-free zone".